optim-ally/net-finder/README.md

 ```

 It will continue until it finds a net that is common to every box.
 Partial matches, i.e. nets common to more than one but not all of the boxes will be written to `results.txt`.

+The C++ implementation is basically identical (at the time of writing) and was written to check whether it gave significantly faster results.
+The conclusion was that
+it didn't.
+This is most likely due to the author's (my) implementation being quite Pythonic and not translating well to efficient C++.
+Improvements for either language are very welcome.